 Smart Search uses its own events, such as onFinderContentAfterSave, rather than the generic equivalent onContentAfterSave, purely as a convenience to make it easy to enable or disable Smart Search indexing by enabling/disabling a single plug-in.

 Because Joomla 2.5 is the last in the 1.x/2.x series it must maintain a high degree of backwards-compatibility with the previous release in the series.
 As Smart Search is something entirely new and does not bear any resemblance to the regular search component of this or earlier releases it was considered important that users upgrading from those earlier versions would not be forced to change the way search works on their sites.
 Indeed, activation of Smart Search is something that should be done in a carefully considered way.

 The focus of the present version of Smart Search was in moving code from the old JXtended Finder component into the latest version of Joomla.
 As that code was already considered stable and there was only a short window of opportunity to port the code over, it was felt that a major redevelopment of Finder was out of scope for the Joomla 2.5 release.
 Consequently, the code uses plug-ins to avoid any changes to the core CMS code, rather than developing a proper search API.
-We will definitely be looking to create such an API for the next iteration of Joomla.
+We will definitely be looking to create such an API for a future iteration of Joomla.

 Yes.
 The advanced search available from the search results page and the smart search module provide an example of how you can filter search results to produce facetted search.
 There is nothing stopping you from creating your own variations on these basic ideas.
 For example, you could change the simple drop-downs to accept multiple selections, or you could replace the drop-downs with an array of checkboxes.